nebari-dev/nebari/docs/source/admin_guide/breaking-upgrade.md

 Please always check the [release notes](../dev_guide/changelog.md) for more details - and in all cases, backup your data before upgrading.

-> The rest of this guide assumes you are upgrading from version v0.3.14 to v0.4.
+> The rest of this guide assumes you are upgrading from version v0.3.14 (or earlier) to v0.4.

 You may be deploying QHub based on a local configuration file, or you may be using CI/CD workflows in GitHub or GitLab.
 Either way, you will need to locate a copy of your `qhub-config.yaml` configuration file to upgrade it (and commit back to your git repo in the CI/CD case).